-Removal from office
+Article 8 Removal from office

-(1) A judge may be deprived of his office or of other benefits in its stead only if the Court of Appeal sitting as a full Court decides that he no longer fulfils the requisite conditions or meets the obligations arising from his office.
+(1) A judge may be deprived of his office or of other benefits in its stead only if the Presidium decides that he no longer fulfils the requisite conditions or meets the obligations arising from his office.
 The judge concerned shall be heard but shall not take part in the deliberations.